TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/A Unified View on Reinforcement Learning Approaches.md

 * **Off-policy learning** creates an optimal policy by learning from another policy.
 This is despite the current policy or value function being suboptimal.
 	* Off-policy learning *provide a solution to the Exploration-Exploitation trade-off* by having the behavior policy explore, and the target policy exploit.
-	* Generally more complex, and subject to high variance.
+	* Generally more complex, and subject to high variance since we learn based on data that is closely related to the target..
 	* We call the first policy as the **behavior policy** denoted $\beta$.
 This is the policy that is used to generate behaviors
 	* We call the second policy the **target policy** denoted $\pi$.
 This is the policy that will become the optimal policy
 	* We require two assumptions